ms-ahmed/youlaughyoulosse/README.md

 The Session Description Protocol, or SDP, handles media details.
 Real-time Transport Protocol, or RTP, handles the delivery of data.
 SIP starts by initiating a call with one or more people.
 In this message, the SIP client establishes parameters for the request.
 It does this using the header fields previously mentioned.

 PeerJs
+Avoid other tools.
+3 compoenents :
+MediaStream with getUserMedia allows access to the user's audio and video devices

+PeerConnection implements the network layer and ensures network communication between the browser and the remote target

+it is an object

+encrypting and decrypting

+p2p connection

+allows us to avoid firewalls

+DataChannel allows the implementation of a network channel that can transfer arbitrary data in a bi-directional way.

+Fonctionnement:

 WebRtc Implementation
 src :
 https://grafikart.fr/tutoriels/webrtc-864